Geoffrey Gordon-Creed: Post-retirement

 Following the war, Gordon-Creed held diplomatic positions as an attaché in Beirut and Damascus until 1947.
 He then ventured into various enterprises, including the wine trade and aquaculture in Kenya, where he also founded the Travellers Club in Nairobi.
-His later years saw him residing in Jamaica, South Africa—where he was a director at Firestone—and finally, South Carolina, USA.
+His later years saw him residing in Jamaica, South Africa—where he was a director at Firestone—and finally, South Carolina, US.
 In 1996, he published his memoir, "A Fool Rushed In," detailing his wartime experiences.